 - Approximately 7% of patients have a recurrence.

 - There may be a familial component in recurrent cases, possibly due to anatomical abnormality of the facial canal.

 - The incidence is higher in people with diabetes than in those without diabetes.

 Ramsay Hunt syndrome

-LMN facial nerve palsy is specifically due to varicella (herpes) zoster in Ramsay Hunt syndrome.
+LMN facial nerve palsy due specifically to varicella (herpes) zoster is Ramsay Hunt syndrome.
 Pain is often a prominent feature and vesicles are seen in the ipsilateral ear, on the hard palate and/or on the anterior two thirds of the tongue.
 It can include deafness and vertigo and other cranial nerves can be affected.
-When the rash is absent it is known as zoster sine herpete.
-Immunodeficiency is a risk factor.
+When the rash is absent it is known as zoster sine herpete; 2-23% of people with Bell's palsy actually have Ramsay Hunt syndrome.
+It should be suspected when pain is significant, especially in those aged over 60.
+Immunodeficiency - for example, HIV - is a risk factor.

 - Serology - Lyme, herpes and zoster (paired samples 4-6 weeks apart).
 It may not influence management but may reveal aetiology.

 - Check blood pressure in children with Bell's palsy (two case reports of aortic coarctation presenting with facial nerve palsy and hypertension).